 And what you can do to prevent them!

-Breaking these number down even further, the leading cause of worker deaths on construction sites was falls, followed by struck-by-object, electrocution, and caught-in-between.
-Commonly referred to as “The Fatal Four,” these hazards are responsible for 3 out of 5 fatal accidents:
+Breaking these numbers down even further, the leading cause of worker deaths on construction sites was falls, followed by struck-by-object, electrocution, and caught-in-between.
+Commonly referred to as “The Fatal Four,” these hazards are responsible for 3 out of 5 fatal accidents

 A Closer Look at The Fatal Four

 The harsh reality is that well over half of all construction site accidents in 2014 were due to The Fatal Four.
 While we must never lose sight of other workplace hazards, placing greater emphasis on improving safety in these four categories can help to mitigate risk:

 - Falls: Accounting for over 35% of the total deaths in the construction industry, OSHA predicts that better fall protection could save more than 400 lives every year.

 - What you can do to improve safety: Wall openings, floor holes, ladders, scaffolding, roofing, and unprotected edges are a few of the hazards that contribute to a worker’s fatal fall.
 Studies have shown that using guardrails, fall arrest systems, safety nets, covers and restraint systems greatly reduce the risk of injury and death.